 Click here to view the current job opportunities for this qualification.

-Practical experience driving real patients around is not included in this level of course.
-However, you will be driving an ambulance during the 3 day clinical workshop.
 To get as much experience as you can, we recommend doing voluntary work experience to build your confidence.
 This is the perfect way to meet companies and organisations who provide patient transport services.

-One of the biggest considerations in deciding to enrol in this course is the finding a job at the end of it.
-One thing is for sure, patient transport is a fast-growing sector.
-More and more private companies like NPT in Victoria are expanding their services to NSW and WA, as well as developing new opportunities in Queensland.
+It’s great to do a course, but at the end of it, we all want to be employed and feel our investment in the course has been a good one.
+Although no one can guarantee employment, the patient transport is a fast-growing sector.
+More and more private companies like NPT in Victoria are expanding their services to NSW and WA; as well as developing new opportunities in Queensland.
 No matter where you live in Australia, if you are dedicated to developing a career in the sector, the opportunities to succeed are immense.

 With this in mind, we have added links to real Patient Transport and Ambulance Attendant jobs that have been advertised on SEEK and other online jobs boards.
 Some of them may be out of date, however, they do show the requirements of the job as well as how much you can earn.